diwenshi61/Barrett_Reduction/README.md

 c = a mod b

-Where a and b are positive integers.
+where a and b are positive integers.

 Two inputs are required to generate the Barrett reduction code:

-- The maximum bit width of the value a
+- The maximum bit width of a

 - The value of b